AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage.md

 ## Public State Variables

-As we have looked seen earlier we got two kinds of state, public and private.
-We'll start with a look at the public side of things, as this is what behaves closest to what most people are used to from Ethereum and other blockchains.
+As we have seen earlier we have two kinds of state, public and private.
+We'll start with a look at the public side of things, as this is what will be most familiar for blockchain developers.

 To define that a variable is public, it is wrapped in the `PublicState` struct, as defined below: